-- a.
-Any person who requests access to information shall submit a written request stating his/her name, contact information, provide valid proof of identification and describe the reason and purpose of the request to NTRC through its Public Assistance Desk (PAD), which handles the receiving and releasing of all FOI requests; - b.
-In the absence of a formal written request, any person may request information by accomplishing the NTRC FOI Request Form (ANNEX C); - c.
-The FOI Receiving Officer shall provide reasonable assistance, free of charge; - d.
-The request shall be stamped received by the FOI Receiving Officer, indicating the date and time of the receipt of the written request, and the name, rank, title and position of the public officer who actually received it, with a corresponding signature and copy furnished the requesting party.
-In case of email request, the email shall be printed out and shall follow the procedure mentioned above, and be acknowledged by electronic mail.
+b.
+In case the requesting party is unable to make a written request, either because of illiteracy or due to being a person with a disability, the requesting party may make an oral request, and the FRO shall reduce it in writing.
+The FRO shall provide reasonable assistance to the requesting party, free of charge; c.
+The request shall be stamped received by the FRO, indicating the date and time of the receipt of the written request, and the name, rank, title, and position of the public officer who received it, with a corresponding signature and copy furnished to the requesting party.
+In case of an email request, the email shall be printed out and shall follow the procedure mentioned above, and be acknowledged by electronic mail.
+The FRO shall input the details of the request on the Request Tracking System and allocate a reference number.

-For email request sent on a non-working day, and during non-working hours, receipt shall be at the start of the working hours of the next working day.
+For email requests sent on a non-working day, and during non-working hours, the date of receipt shall be at the start of the working hours of the next working day.
 A confirmation email shall then be sent to the requesting party.
-For email request to be considered received:
+For email requests to be considered received: